-Okay, let’s look at the 1st of the 3 questions your résumé MUST answer to get a hiring manager to sit up and take notice.
+In my last entry, I talked about the 3 questions your résumé MUST answer to get a hiring manager to sit up and take notice.
 Now let’s do a deep dive into the 1st question:

 The appearance of your résumé should communicate that you are a professional who cares about the quality of the work you present!